Hive-Academy/roocode-generator/templates/system-prompts/system-prompt-architect.md

 Create ONE implementation plan document saved at:

-- `task-tracking/[taskID]/[task-percise-name]/implementation-plan.md`
+- `task-tracking/[taskID]-[taskName]/implementation-plan.md`

 The plan must be concise and practical, including:

-1. **Overview**:
+1. **Overview** (BRIEF):

-   - Brief description of what needs to be implemented
+   - Technical approach summary (max 3-4 paragraphs)
-   - Key objectives
+   - Key implementation decisions
-   - List of files that will be modified
+   - List of files to be modified

-2. **Implementation Context**:
+2. **Implementation Strategy**:

-   - Brief summary of the current codebase behavior
-   - Key requirements for the changes
-   - Key constraints or considerations

-3. **Implementation Approach**:

    - High-level approach to solving the problem
    - Important design decisions with rationales
-   - Any alternative approaches considered
+   - Any technical challenges and solutions

+3. **Acceptance Criteria Mapping**:

+   - How each acceptance criterion will be satisfied
+   - Which subtasks contribute to each criterion
+   - How criteria will be verified

-4. **Implementation Subtasks with Progress Tracking**:
+4. **Implementation Subtasks**:

    - Detailed subtask specifications using the format in this document
-   - Include a progress tracking status for each subtask
+   - Progress tracking status for each subtask
-   - Update this section as subtasks are completed
+   - Clear sequence and dependencies
+   - Notes on self-contained parts within the subtask potentially suitable for further breakdown or delegation by the Senior Developer, ensuring these parts maintain architectural consistency

 5. **Testing Strategy**:
    - Specific tests required for the implementation